pnnl/deimos_gui/README.md

-In the terminal, cd to the the downloaded folder install deimos_gui requirements
+In the terminal, cd to the downloaded folder deimos_gui

+install deimos_gui requirements

 ```
 cd ./deimos_gui
 #if conda didn't work: